DAPOWER99/SupaFan/accuracy.md

 The analysis correctly recognized the short-form tier-list format, meme culture, student-related content, recurring "tier list" motifs, and the Tropius references.

 However, the analysis appears to have interpreted community/comment material too literally.
-In particular, the "crack" reference may have originated from a comment made by the evaluator rather than being evidence that the channel itself produces that type of content.
+In particular, the "crack" reference may have originated from a comment made by the evaluator mixed with a bad OpenRouter model (bootleg lootbox style) rather than being evidence that the channel itself produces that type of content.

 This represents a significant classification/context error, but it does not invalidate the entire channel analysis.